Frequently Asked Questions

 Here are 2 reasons that could be causing leaking from the filter housing head:

 No. There are a couple reasons for this; first, our filters use the outer coat of the fruit as opposed to the internal white flesh part of the nut or the milk.
 Secondarily, the shell goes through several processing stages in order to be prepared for use.
 Initially the shell is destroyed in a kiln, which is a process where high temperatures burn the nut creating a carbon char.
 This high temperature processing of our carbon renders any known allergens present in the raw material as inert and unable to invoke allergic reactions in humans or animals.
-From here the char is washed in order to remove basic soot as well as remove any impunity that may be present in the natural shell.
+From here the char is washed in order to remove basic soot as well as remove any impurities that may be present in the natural shell.
 Following the initial wash phase the carbon is then further water washed in order to rebalance the pH of the carbon, followed by an activation process in order to open up all of the pores of the carbon, enhancing each particle's ability to absorb impurities.